 Others could be honored because of sizable donations, while some could be singled out because they have a huge presence in the classroom and come in as guest speakers.

-Three standout students received $500 scholarships this year.
-Two of the scholarships are provided by the MCTEAA, Williams notes, while a third scholarship was also awarded this year, thanks to local business owner Dan Wesner from Wesner Tuxedos – a former award winner and breakfast attendee.
+Four standout students received $500 scholarships this year.
+Two of the scholarships are provided by the MCTEAA, Williams notes, while one scholarship was also awarded by local business owner Dan Wesner from Wesner Tuxedos – a former award winner and breakfast attendee – and the Haynes Family Fund provided the fourth scholarship.

 “We just have a lot of outstanding students and outstanding winners,” Williams says.